NaveedNaseem84/PP4-Sultans-Restaurant/README.md

 The purpose of this testing is to also ensure that any user data is safe, and can only be accessed/modified by the user themselves or an admin.

-I have documented the page, expected action, the test carried out, the result, and provided a screenshot where applicable to demonstrate the defence in place.
+I have documented the expected action, the test carried out, the result, and provided a screenshot where applicable to demonstrate the defence in place.
 The results of this testing is tabulated below:

 |Test | Expected Action                                                                    | Testing Steps                                                                                                                    | Results                                | Screenshot                                                          |
 |-----|------------------------------------------------------------------------------------|----------------------------------------------------------------------------------------------------------------------------------|----------------------------------------|---------------------------------------------------------------------|